Family Mediation is facilitated by either a

 Mediation is a voluntary process in which parties approve to participate, as opposed to court trials that oblige parties to attend.

 The mediator should not have an interest in the outcome, not even in a peaceful solution.
-If the mediator believes there is a conflict of interest (knowing, favouring one party, etc), the mediator should recuse him/herself.

 Training and experience are key in mediation.
-Typically, it takes a substantial training, practice and experience to gain accreditation and credibility.
+Typically, it takes a substantial training, practice, and experience to gain accreditation and credibility.

 Mediation should take place in a physically safe place.
 The mediator should create an environment where parties can freely talk and can trust the integrity of the mediator and the process.